DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

 |hr-dashed|

-Correcting the Makerfabs ESP8266 Wifi Shield With an Arduino Mega
+Correcting the Makerfabs ESP8266 WiFi Shield With an Arduino Mega
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning::

    The instructions on the following page have been proven to work on Linux PCs, so will probably work on macOS PCs (Apple), however attempts to get them to work on **Microsoft Windows PCs** :dcc-ex-red-bold:`have so far been unsuccessful`.

-Flashing the ESP8266 Wifi Shield :doc:`using an Arduino Mega is covered here </support/makerfabs-update-at-version-with-mega>`.
+Flashing the ESP8266 WiFi Shield :doc:`using an Arduino Mega is covered here </support/makerfabs-update-at-version-with-mega>`.

 |force-break|